History of the Teachers Training School

 What are the accommodations for room and board?

 If you choose dormitory living for your stay at TTS, we are please to annonce that we will be in a new and air conditioned dormitory, within walking distance of the classrooms.
 You can choose between single occupancy rooms or shared room accommodations.
 Lounges, TV rooms, kitchenettes and vending machines are available.
 A meal ticket may be purchased.
 Three meals a day will be provided in the Atrium, located in the Center for the Arts.
-Off campus housing is also available.
+You can also select off campus housing if you prefer.

 Are bedding and towels provided?

 Yes.
-Pillows, sheets and a blanket are provided for the week, You must bring you own towels and wash cloths, It is also suggested that you may want to bring an alarm clock, radio, and laundry detergent.
-Washers and dryers are available in the dormitory.
+Pillows, sheets and a blanket are provided for the week, You must bring you own towels and wash cloths, It is also suggested that you may want to bring an alarm clock, radio, laundry detergent and umbrella.
+Washers and dryers are available on each floor of the dormitory.

 Where will classes be held and are the rooms air conditioned?